benstrathdee/job-assignment-api/README.md

 # Job Assignment API

 ## Summary
-You task is to build a Resourcing API using the Java Spring Boot framework, that allows consumers to assign temps to jobs.
+Your task is to build a Resourcing API using the Java Spring Boot framework, that allows consumers to assign temps to jobs.

 ## Endpoints